On the many different versions of Californication

 So why all these different versions?
 It's clear that they mixed and remixed the track several times, but perhaps the master tapes aren't clear as to which versions are to be used, so when it came time for each subsequent release to be compiled, the wrong tapes were transferred.

-Onwards.
 On the 2012 vinyl version of Easily, there are additional vocals in the outro, a difference that had previously only existed on the rough mixes and the unmastered/unsequenced version of the album.
-That change can also been seen being made by Anthony in his notes below:
+That change can also been seen being asked for by Anthony, in his notes below:

 On the 2012 vinyl, Savior features the same "all in a hand" outro backing vocals that are present on the rough mixes and unmastered/unsequenced versions, but it lacks the extra verse that those mixes have.
 This again means that it's a different mix, and that there are now three versions of that song: